 The new hire should be gaining the trust of employees and other managers.
 He/she should be taking the time to learn the business before disclosing thoughts and giving opinions – this means meeting with his/her direct reports both as a group and individually.
 Ideally, this should happen prior to the end of the 30 day period, but without a doubt, these meetings should be taking place.

 It would be great if the new hire would be spending time walking around observing and thinking but not openly questioning.
-You should expect to see some cohesiveness among the new hire’s group – evidence they are working together and getting things get done.
+You should expect to see some cohesiveness among the new hire’s group – evidence they are working together and getting things done.

 At 60 days, a boss should be looking for the new hire to start asking questions – especially questions not previously discussed or previously presented.
 Hopefully, you hired this person to think; now he/she should start showing evidence of critical, strategic and analytical thinking such as profit margins, distribution strategies, production efficiencies, service offering, waste elimination, etc. The new manager should be asking for reports and data to organize thoughts.

 By the six month milestone, any new hire should be doing the job proficiently and competently.
 The values and purpose of the business should be nuanced into decisions.
 There should be alignment within his realm of responsibility.
-Updated roles and responsibilities for everyone under his authority should be completed and baseline performance reviews done.
+Updated roles and responsibilities for everyone under his or her authority should be completed and baseline performance reviews done.

 Onboarding new hires needn’t be difficult, confusing or something to be feared.
 Spending the time at the front end of the process laying out expectations of success at each milestone ensures everyone is on the same page.
 Remember, at any point during the process, if questions arise about the new hire’s ability, there should be an immediate reinforcement of values.
 The greatest mistake bosses make is to notice deviations from what they expect and hope that with time, the new hire will “fall into line”.
 Rarely do new people change on their own.